This post may contain affiliate links. Please see our disclosure policy for more details.

 There are so many fun ways to serve this Philly cheese steak casserole:

-- Philly cheese steak sandwich of course!
+- Philly cheese steak sandwich, of course!

 - Cooked pasta

-- Stuff into shell pasta
+- Stuff into shell pasta – try this easy stuffed shells with meat and veggies

 - Over cooked grains – oatmeal, rice, quinoa, barley, etc.